Muhammad Fanatil al-Hajaya

-Muhammad Fanatil al-Hajaya (Arabic: محمد فناطل الحجايا) (born 3 August 1955) is a Bedouin poet from Jordan.
+Muhammad Fanatil al-Hajaya (Arabic: محمد فناطل الحجايا; born 3 August 1955) is a Bedouin poet from Jordan.
 He writes poetry on international relations and has published five books of poetry.
 Hajaya has been loosely attached to Jordan's Hashemite Court and often reads his poetry on national and ceremonial occasions.
-Though he lived a desert life as a young man, he now lives in the village of Sadd al-Sultani.
+Though he lived a nomadic desert life as a young man, he now lives in the village of Sadd al-Sultani.

 Life

 Hajaya was born in Jordan's Karak Governorate.
 He received a formal education until the age of 10, worked as a shepherd until the age of 15 and served in the Jordanian army.

 Throughout his career as a poet, Hajaya has been “loosely attached to the Hashemite Court, where his talents as a vernacular poet have been put to good use on ceremonial and other national occasions."
 In the early 1990s Hajaya spent “six months in Bahrain as a member of the Bahraini ruler’s personal bodyguard" but "left this post for personal reasons.”